If you aren’t getting as many eggs as you know you should be getting from your flock, how do you tell which hens are not laying and which ones are?

 I’ve found this to be a fairly accurate and reliable method.

 One caveat.
 As your hens get older (2-3 years old) the pelvic bones gradually become stiffer and don’t move as much when a hen goes into or out of laying, so it becomes harder to tell.

-Several Additional Things to Check
+More Things to Check

 It takes a lot of food to make eggs.
-If you’re having a hard time deciding by pelvic width which hens are laying, another thing you can check is their crop.
+If you’re having a hard time deciding by pelvic width which hens are not laying, another thing you can check is their crop.
 The crop is the bag in their throat area where their food goes after they eat it and before it goes through their gizzard and into their stomach.
 A hen that’s laying eggs will usually go to roost at night with a full crop.
 One that’s not laying won’t be as industrious about getting food and will have a crop that feels looser and softer.
 Feeling of the crop can give you a good “second opinion” on whether a hen’s laying or not.

 What About the Vent?